pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 ``filter_validation_when_testing=False`` can be passed to either the :func:`pykeen.hpo.hpo_pipeline` or :func:`pykeen.pipeline.pipeline`.

-When writing a custom training loop and using an :class:`pykeen.evaluation.Evaluator` directly, the set of *known* positive triples comprises both the training triples and evaluation triples.
-However, you can provide additional triples, e.g. the validation triples, that should be added to the set of *known* positive triples during evaluation with the ``additional_filter_triples`` argument in :func:`pykeen.evaluation.evaluate` (via :func:`pykeen.evaluation.Evaluator.evaluate`) as shown in the following:
+If you're rolling your own pipeline, you should keep the following in mind: the :class:`pykeen.evaluation.Evaluator` when in the filtered setting with ``filtered=True`` will always use the evaluation set (regardless of whether it is the testing set or validation set) for filtering.
+Any other triples that should be filtered should be passed to ``additional_filter_triples`` in :func:`pykeen.evaluation.Evaluator.evaluate`.
+Typically, this minimally includes the training triples.
+With the [bordes2013]_ technique where the testing set is used for evaluation, the ``additional_filter_triples`` should include both the training triples and validation triples as in the following
+example:

 .. code-block:: python